 - See You in Hell: Jack, like in "Boom Town" — except this time he knows he's going to certain death.

-- The So-Called Coward: When faced with destroying all life in the system, he'll choose coward over killer any day.
+- The So-Called Coward: When faced with destroying all life in the solar system, the Doctor will choose coward over killer any day.